MicrosoftDocs/minecraft-creator/creator/Documents/EditorOverview.md

 ## First Things First: UI Settings

-Editor looks like your usual Minecraft game with a User Interface (UI) on top of it.
+Editor looks like your usual Minecraft game with a user interface (UI) on top of it.
 Before we get started, let's make sure that UI looks okay for your monitor resolution and preferences.

 Go to the **File** menu and select **UI Settings**.